English

 Waiver Examinations

-Waiver examinations for Composition I (WR 121Z) and Composition II (WR 122Z) are offered during the first week of classes, fall through spring terms, at the UO Testing Office, 238 University Health, Counseling, and Testing Center Building; call 541-346-3230.
+Waiver examinations for Composition I (WR 121Z) and Composition II (WR 122Z) are offered during the first week of classes, fall through spring terms, at the UO Testing Office, Knight Library, room 31; call 541-346-3230.
 Visit the Testing Office website to sign up for an examination.
 No credit is awarded for waiver examinations, and students may not take waiver examinations for both courses in the same term.
 The essay exams are graded pass/no pass by three members of the Department of English composition committee.
 Students who do not pass may not retake the examination and should register for the appropriate writing course as soon as possible.
 Students who pass the exam have an "exemption by exam" notation for either Composition I (WR 121Z) or Composition II (WR 122Z) placed on their degree audit.
 Waiver exams are not returned to students, nor are they used as a teaching device.
 Additional help and special tutoring are available to students through the University Teaching and Learning Center.

 Placement